READ READ READ, So You Can Write!

 The first thing a student has to do is identify the main arguments put forth by the author.
 Then, he or she has to assign meaning – show the purpose or draw a conclusion – from the evidence the author presents.
 From there, students must explain in great detail how the author uses that evidence to prove the main argument and elicit a reaction from the audience.
 Learning to read closely is a must when looking to ferret out this type of specific information and formulating an analytical argument.

 We at Inspiring Test Preparation prepare students for this new essay by demonstrating how to hone their arguments and then teach them step-by-step how to analyze the author’s rhetoric.
+It is not an easy task for these kids, but with a little guidance, we are confident that they can become good literary analysts.

 Join Dr Weinstein for either her ACT or SAT Essay Writing Workshop (click here for schedule), or inquire about one-on-one tutoring with her so that your student is ready for the big reading and writing challenges ahead.